A deep breath. Air in her lungs, not blood.

 “Nope.
 You’ve been reclaimed.”

 Izusa must have caught on to Nan’s bewildered expression.
 She took a step back, running a finger along the twisty lamp.
-The blue paled, shifting into her whym’s shade of gold.
+It’s light paled, shifting into her whym’s shade of gold.

 “I can’t ask you to send me home, can I?”

 Izusa gave a start, only to croak out the remains of a word half formed.
-It was easy to sympathise with her; few wanted to affirm another’s worse suspicions word.
-“I’m sorry,” came her reply.
+It was easy to sympathise with her; few wanted to affirm another’s worse suspicions.
 Her ears drooped, giving Nan all the answer she needed.

-She expected the answer, but actually being told that there was no way to see her family and friends again made her die a little inside.
+It was to be expected really, but being told that there was no way to see her family and friends again made her die a little inside.

 This sucked.
 She wanted to drink for the first time at Uncle Richard’s bar.
 She wanted to finish her criminal justice degree and become a game warden.
 She wanted to fall in love and have two kids.
 How could she keel over before her folks?
 How could she leave Mom, Dad, and little Greg?

 “I can’t promise that everything’s gonna be sugar and rainbows.”
 Izusa rubbed circles into her back, earning a strangled hiccup.
-“A lot of people, older than you can’t even talk after they wake up.
-I’ll always be here, so see me as often as you want, as long as you want, okay?”
+“But I’ll always be here; so see me as often as you want, as long as you want, okay?”

 “Mm.”
 Nan squeezed back.
 Tough bumps fluttered against the soft fuzziness of Izusa’s dress.
 She wasn’t lying about the wings.

 At times, Nan wondered if she ever got the science behind the whole big sister thing.
 But the warmth, the closeness of simple contact.
 It was the same gentle sanctuary she gave Greg after his first rejection from a pretty girl.
 Needless to say, the sensation was much more calming than screaming into a pillow.
 At least she got something right.
 She should have done this for him, and her parents, more.

 Nan pulled a few out.
-Bolted over a sink in the wall, a mirror reflected brown eyes rimmed with red along with a small nose on the verge of dripping.
+Over a sink in the wall, a mirror reflected brown eyes rimmed with red along with a small nose on the verge of dripping.
 Nan looked very much the part of a kindergartener post-tantrum.